 - Commercial scaring devices: devices that produce a siren-like sound can be found in hardware or garden supply stores.
 These devices can successfully deter deer and other wildlife from damaging plants and trees, provided you begin using them before the wildlife becomes used to the food source.

-How can I reduce the risk of vehicle collisions with deer?
+Reduce the risk of vehicle collisions with deer

 - Collisions between vehicles and deer increase in areas with higher deer populations.
 These collisions can be very destructive to vehicles and each year result in human fatalities.

 - Although collisions may occur at any time of the year, drivers should be aware that the risk of a collision increases during the periods of October to November and April to May.

 - Pay attention to all wildlife warning signs and drive accordingly.